salihkinali/CurrentNewsApp/README.md

     │   │── network         # NetworkModule
     │
     ├── ui                  # Activity/View(Ui) layer
-    │   ├── adapter         # Base,Onboarding and technology adapters
+    │   ├── base            # Base Adapter and Base ViewHolder
     │   ├── detail          # NewsDetail page and viewmodel
     |   ├── favorite        # Favorite Page and Room Database
     |   ├── home            # Home Page
     |   ├── onboarding      # Introduction of the application
-    |   ├── search          # Search part of the application
+    |   ├── search          # Search news part of the application
     |   ├── setting         # Sharing codes and getting feedback
     |   ├── webview         # Referral to the original source of the news
     |